Evesham Bell Tower: History

 The first reference to a clock at Evesham Abbey is in 1546 when the aforementioned survey mentions "one bell remaining in the clocke house".
-Details of this clock are unknown, but given that the tower was only completed in 1532, it is likely the tower was designed with, or built with, a clock.
+Details of this clock are unknown, but given that the tower was completed in 1532, it is likely the tower was designed with, or built with, a clock.
 The tower is called the 'clocke house' several times in surviving documents from the 16th century, but the first time any details appear is in John Leland's Antiquarii de rebus britannicis collectanea, in which he records that the clock dial not only shows the hour of the day, but also the phases of the moon.

 The first recorded image of the tower is a drawing by Thomas Dingley between 1670 and 1680, where a clock face, supported by jacks, obscures one of the sets of belfry windows.
 The maker of the clock is unknown.
 The next reference to the clock is in the church accounts, dated 14 April 1731, when the moon dial of the clock face was repaired by William Harley, at a cost of 1 shilling.
-The clock was overhauled again by Harley, this time in 1740 when he also fixed the chimes.
+The clock was overhauled again by Harley, this time in 1740 when he also repaired the chimes.
 This is the earliest record of the chimes themselves.
-In 1742, the clock and the chimes are replaced by John Steight of Pershore, reflecting the augmentation and recasting of the bells the previous year.
-This work cost £27 and 10s.
+In 1742, the clock and the chimes were replaced by John Steight of Pershore, reflecting the augmentation and recasting of the bells the previous year.
+That work cost £27.10s.

 By 1774, the clock needed repairs, and at a parish meeting on 17 August, the parish employed Thomas Perkins and John Field to remove the clock, repair it and re-erect it on the tower.
 The meeting also mentions that the wooden figures or 'jacks', suited in armour, placed on the tower to strike the bells with hammers, needed restoration.
 The clock that was removed in 1774 was found to not be in a good enough condition to repair, so a new clock was installed by William Worton of Birmingham.
-The chimes themselves were not reinstalled until 1777.
+The chimes were not reinstalled until 1777.
 The clock face on the eastern side of the tower was replaced again in 1809.